 • fruit juice with pulp

-The day before a colonoscopy, people will usually need to change to a fully liquid diet.
+The day before a colonoscopy, people will need to change to a clear liquid diet.
+A clear liquid diet allows:

 If a person is unsure whether they can consume a specific product, they should check with a doctor.

-People must take particular care to avoid anything containing purple, blue, or red colorings, as these can resemble blood in the colon and may give misleading results.
+People must take particular care to avoid anything containing purple, blue, or red food coloring, as these can resemble blood in the colon and may give misleading results.

 Planning

-Frequently having loose stools may cause a person to experience soreness around their anus, so liberally applying Vaseline or a similar product may help reduce the discomfort.
+Colonoscopy prep liquids will cause diarrhea, which may lead to soreness around the anus.
+Liberally applying petroleum jelly or a similar product may help reduce discomfort.
 People could also use flushable baby wipes or moistened toilet tissues instead of toilet paper to reduce irritation.

 The doctor may have provided a leaflet with the prep drink that details what an individual should do if they have not had a bowel movement after consuming all of the colonoscopy prep drink.
-If not, a person should make their doctor aware of the issue.
+If they do not have any information about this, people should consult the doctor rather than guessing.

-It is important to speak with a doctor before trying anything else to help encourage bowel movements.
+It is important to speak with a doctor before trying anything else to help encourage bowel movements, such as additional medications.